AstraZeneca/runnable/docs/concepts/run-log-implementations/database.md

 - When you want to compare logs between runs.
 - During testing in cloud/local environments.
 - For production grade runs in cloud environments.
-- When you have parallel branches as part of your pipeline defintion.
+- When you have parallel branches as part of your pipeline definition.
 - All compute modes accept this as a Run Log store.